THE LETTING GO is a participatory art practice, which uses bloodline tattooing as part of a holistic, ritualised experience.

 At the end they all leave the gallery with a smile.
 After all, it is always a wonderful experience to have overcome ones fears.
 Ingeborg Ruthe | Berliner Zeitung (transl.)

-THE PROCESS
+THE PRACTICE

 1. Stellmach guides the participant through a brief meditation, Berlin Festival 2014, photo by Michael Lelliott